680000A 1968: HAPSHASH

 Director: Michael Lindsay-Hogg.

-- Jumping Jack Flash 2 (MJ/KR) -miming to recorded version III
+- Jumpin' Jack Flash 2 (MJ/KR) -miming to recorded version III

-Note: The promos for Child Of The Moon and Jumping Jack Flash 2
+Note: The promos for Child Of The Moon and Jumpin' Jack Flash 2

 (the famous version with the painted faces) were recorded both on

-the same day about two weeks after Jumping Jack Flash 1 was filmed.
+the same day about two weeks after Jumpin' Jack Flash 1 was filmed.

 This promo 2 was shown on Top Of The Pops on the 23rd May,